fastify/fastify/docs/Reference/Principles.md

 ## Do not monkeypatch core

-Moonkeypatch Node.js APIs or installing globals that alter the behavior of the runtime makes building modular applications harder, and limit the use cases of Fastify.
+Monkeypatch Node.js APIs or installing globals that alter the behavior of the runtime makes building modular applications harder, and limit the use cases of Fastify.
 Other frameworks do this and we do not.